 Every summer heartbreaking headlines about children dying from car-related heatstroke cycle through the news.
-In fact, 29 deaths so far have been reported by KidsAndCars.org, a child safety advocacy group, and there’s seven more weeks of summer left.
+In fact, 29 deaths so far have been reported by KidsAndCars.org, a child safety advocacy group, and there are seven more weeks of summer left.

 How a pan of lasagna sparked car innovation